A path that runs throughout the pays du Roquefort

 History and heritage

-Laumière castle
+Laumière Castle

 Geology

-The Combalou scree slope
+The Combalou scree

 Agropastoralism